oheger/stream-sync/README.md

 | TARGET:URI | Works like the default _TARGET_ mode, but the sync operations are applied to the structure defined by the URI.
 This can be a different URI than the URI of the destination structure.
 This is useful for instance if a structure should be mirrored to multiple backup locations.
 Then the delta between the source and destination structure can be applied to alternative target structures as well. |
 | NONE | In this mode no sync operations are executed at all.
 This mainly makes sense when a log file is written (see below); then a sync process can be executed in a _dry-run_ mode in which no actions are performed, but the operations that would be executed can be seen in the log file. |

+*Attention*: The implementation of the apply mode `TARGET:URI` is currently limited.
+It can only be used when syncing file systems and file names are not encrypted.

 ### Sync log files
 The sync operations executed during a sync process can also be written in a textual representation to a log file.
 This is achieved by adding the `--log`